withoutwax/withoutwax.me/src/pages/about/index.md

       question: "How did you start \U0001F4BB coding?"
     - answer: "Currently, I am working as a Web Developer in Legion Collective, a design agency based in Chicago.
 I often wear many hats, using different tech stacks, such as HTML, CSS, JavaScript, PHP, React, etc...
 When I am home, I normally work on my side projects \U0001F579</span>, build dev tools \U0001F6E0 or fun games \U0001F47E"
       question: What are you currently doing?
+    - answer: "I have special love for minimalism, technology and the nature \U0001F331 Let's save the nature and make the \U0001F30E a better place.
+Plus, I love quotes too."
+      question: "Anything else? \U0001F4AD"
   title: About
 aboutResume:
   name: Will Kim